Frequently Asked Questions and Forms

 Depending upon the expected date of graduation, the student will receive an email to their Montclair State University email address prior to the final term.
 This email will direct them to review the “Notes” and the “Saved” audit to be found in the Degree Works audit available through NEST.
 See Graduation Information.

 Change of Major

 Special permission is required to take a course overload of more than 19 credit hours.
-Full-time undergraduate students who have at least sophomore standing (30 credit hours earned), cumulative GPA of 3.0 or higher, or a semester GPA of 3.0 or higher for the semester most recently completed may register for a course overload, upon the approval of the Dean of the College/School in which the student is majoring.
+Full-time undergraduate students who have 1)at least sophomore standing (30 credit hours earned), and 2) a cumulative GPA of 3.0 or higher, or a semester GPA of 3.0 or higher for the semester most recently completed may register for a course overload, upon the approval of the Dean of the College/School in which the student is majoring.
 A College/School Dean may make exceptions to the above eligibility criteria for course overloads.
-Requests for course overloads of 23 or more credit hours must additionally be approved by the Executive Director of the CAST.
+Approved forms should be routed to the Office of the Registrar for processing

 All registration for course overloads are on a “space available” basis and must be processed in person in the Office of the Registrar.
 The University reserves the right to reduce the course load of any student who registers for more than 19 credit hours without course overload approval.

 Undergraduate students who receive an F, D-, D, D+, or WD in a course are permitted to repeat the course only once.
 Courses in which a student received a grade of C- or better cannot be repeated.
 Under limited special and extenuating circumstances, the Dean of each College or School has the discretion to approve exceptions to these policies.
 (Certain “repeatable” courses, such as music ensembles, independent studies, co-ops, and special topics courses are also exceptions).
 When a course has been repeated, both the original and the subsequent grade are included on the permanent record, but the credit for the course is counted only once.
 The grade received in the last attempt will always be recorded as the official final grade for the course and will be the grade that is counted in the student’s G.P.A.